moonshine-software/doc/en/components/metrics.md

 <a name="line-donut"></a>
 ## Line/Donut

-The package is installed separately and is based on the [ApexCharts library](https://apexcharts.com/).
+To present your metrics in the form of beautiful interactive graphs, you need to install the `moonshine/apexcharts` package.

 ```shell
 composer require moonshine/apexcharts
 ```

+The package is based on the [ApexCharts library](https://apexcharts.com/).

 For more details, refer to the official [ApexCharts repository](https://github.com/moonshine-software/apexcharts).